0xSs0rZ/0xSs0rZ.github.io/_posts/2019-08-22-picoCTF-General-Skills-Write-Ups.md

 ## net cat

+{: .box-note}
-{: .box-note}Using netcat (nc) will be a necessity throughout your adventure.
+Using netcat (nc) will be a necessity throughout your adventure.
 Can you connect to 2018shell.picoctf.com at port 10854 to get the flag?

 **Solution:**